DeerTears/Godot-Control-Node-Extensions/readme.md

 ## Nodes

-All these nodes require instancing a .tscn file to function because they rely on set child nodes.
+All these nodes require instancing a .tscn file to function because they rely on pre-determined child nodes.

 ### RadioButton (H/V)
-Two stronger customizable CheckButton-style nodes that use two button nodes instead of Godot's modern radio button approach.
-Both buttons can have their functionality in relation to one another adjusted using this node's variables.
-They emit a `choice()` signal that can be connected to find the option that was selected.
+**A stronger, more-customizable CheckButton-style node that uses two button nodes instead of a single modified button.**
+RadioButton comes in 2 forms, HRadioButton and VRadioButton.
+For each node, the buttons can be toggled on or off in relation to eachother, so that only one button is active at a time.
+This node emits a `choice()` signal that can be connected to find the option that was selected.

 This node does not natively support more than 2 choices, but it provides some stronger groundwork to allow for it.

 #### RadioButton Variables

-"Allow None" - Lets users deselect their current choice and to go back to a neutral state.
+**Allow None** - Lets users deselect their current choice and to go back to a neutral state.
 This passes the string "none" in the `choice()` signal.

-"Disable Current Choice" - Prevents users from re-toggling the choice they just made, forcing them to press the opposite button instead.
+**Disable Current Choice** - Prevents users from re-toggling the choice they just made, forcing them to press the opposite button instead.

-"Choices" - An array that contains the text and passed string of each button respectively.
+**Choices** - An array that contains the text and passed string of each button respectively.
 This is where the button text and signals should be edited.

 #### RadioButton Notes